RoudyKiwan/algo-trading/README.md

 This is my first python personnal project.

-It is an automated currency algo trader that connects to metatrader platform and trades in live when the market is open.
+It is an automated currency trading script that connects to metatrader platform and trades when market is open.